pmuens/awesome-serverless/README.md

 - [Migrating .Net applications to AWS serverless](https://www.slideshare.net/AmazonWebServices/migrating-your-net-applications-to-the-aws-serverless-platform) - Slide deck from the talk on how to migrate .Net applications to the AWS serverless platform.
 - [Serverless streaming data processing](https://de.slideshare.net/AmazonWebServices/serverless-streaming-data-processing-using-amazon-kinesis-analytics) - Slide deck of the presentation about serverless streaming data processing using Amazon Kinesis Analytics.
 - [Serverless IoT applications](https://speakerdeck.com/niko_will/serverless-iot-applications) - Slide deck about serverless IoT applications.
+- [Going serverless with Azure Functions](https://www.slideshare.net/christosmatskas/going-serverless-with-azure-functions-75731162) - Slide deck about a talk on how to build serverless applications with Azure Functions.

 ## Amazon AWS resources